danielsnick3/linked-blog-starter-md/Nagoblin.md

 1. This creature performs a palm strike.
 On a hit losing 10 blood.
 2. This creature performs a horizontal chop, an affected target must make a dc 18 strength saving throw or be proned.
 On a hit losing 10 blood.

-Heavy Slash: If this ability hits an airborne enemy it deals double damage.
+Heavy Slash: As an action, this creature readies their katana in their sheath.
+Swinging at a singular enemy dealing 2d12+7 slashing damage.
+If this ability hits an airborne enemy it deals double damage.
 On a hit this creature loses 25 blood.

 Meteor Slash: As an action, this creature raises their sword toward the heavens swinging down in a straight line in front of them.
 Enemies caught in the slash take 1 slashing damage and must succeed on a dc 19 strength saving throw or be dazed for 1 round.
 For each enemy hit this creature loses 15 blood.